pakirby1/AsynchronousProgramming/AsynchronousProgramming/Documentation/AsynchronousProgramming.md

 ```

 # SwiftUI Integration
-When using SwiftUI views and `AsyncStream` objects, we can use the `.task` view modifier to initiate event generation from our generator:
+When using SwiftUI views and `AsyncStream` objects, we can use the `.task` view modifier to initiate event generation from our generator whenever the SwiftUI view is displayed:

 ```mermaid
 sequenceDiagram